Wondering how your crypto gift will be taxed?

 Are you unsure how to report your cryptocurrency gift on your tax return?Â

-In this guide, we’ll break down everything you need to know about how cryptocurrency gifts are taxed, whether you gave a crypto gift or received one.
-We even added a few infographics to illustrate how these gifts are taxed in different scenarios.Â
+In this guide, we’ll break down everything you need to know about how cryptocurrency gifts are taxed — whether you gave a crypto gift or received one.

 I gave a crypto gift.
 How is this taxed?Â

-I have gifted crypto worth less than $15,000.Â
+I have gifted crypto worth less than $18,000.Â

 If you’ve given one or more crypto gifts this year, you should pay close attention to their fair market value at the time they were given.
-If the fair market value of your gifts to any one person does not exceed $15,000 during a calendar year, your gifts do not need to be reported on your tax return.Â
+If the fair market value of your gifts to any one person does not exceed $18,000 during a calendar year, your gifts do not need to be reported on your tax return.

-I have gifted crypto worth more than $15,000.Â
+I have gifted crypto worth more than $18,000.Â

-If you gift crypto with a fair market value of more than $15,000 to any one person in a calendar year, you will be required to fill out a gift tax return (IRS Form 709).
-This remains true even if you give multiple smaller gifts to a person that add up to over $15,000.
-In the 2022 tax year, the amount you are able to gift to any one person in a calendar year will increase to $16,000.
+If you give gifts with a fair market value exceeding $18,000 to any one person in a calendar year, you will be required to fill out a gift tax return (IRS Form 709).
+This remains true even if you give multiple smaller gifts to a person that add up to over $18,000.Â

 Unfortunately, the gift tax return cannot be filed electronically.
-It must be printed out and mailed to the IRS after the end of the tax year but before the April 15 tax deadline.Â
+It must be printed out and mailed to the IRS after the end of the tax year but before the April 15 tax deadline.
+If you file for a tax extension, you will have until the October extension deadline to file your gift tax return.

-In addition, we recommend drafting a letter to the gift recipient.
-This can help the recipient easily locate the information they need in case they face a future taxable event or an IRS audit.Â
+If you’re planning to give a crypto gift, we recommend drafting a letter to the gift recipient.
+This can help the recipient easily locate the information they need in case they face a future taxable event or an IRS audit.

 The letter should contain the following information:Â